How to Really Listen: A Couples Therapy Guide to Communication

 Listening isn’t just hearing the words your partner says—it’s about being present, empathizing, and responding thoughtfully.
 Many couples assume they’re good listeners simply because they don’t interrupt, but true listening is active and intentional.

-Studies show that poor communication is one of the top reasons couples seek therapy.
 Often, what’s missing isn’t love or effort—it’s understanding.

 When you learn how to really listen, your partner feels valued, seen, and emotionally safe.
 That’s the foundation of lasting intimacy.